-When I got married in 2003 and actually started cooking and planning meals every day, this interest and curiosity coupled with a great passion for food made me even more conscious of what went into my cooking pot in the kitchen and our plates on the table.
-That’s when I really started looking at food as a means to not just feed our body but also appeal to the mind and satiate the soul.
-I began to invest a lot of time and energy in researching and learning about ayurvedic food and cooking and how what we eat affects our bodies, the way we think and the way we tend to react to situations as well and discovered that food plays a major role in shaping who we are!
+I took these memories into my kitchen while cooking my own food and at the same time began exploring this science and art of food and cooking.
+This made me conscious of what went into my cooking pot in the kitchen and our plates on the table.
+Researching and learning about ayurvedic food and cooking led me to discover how what we eat affects our bodies, the way we think and the way we tend to experience life and discovered that food plays a major role in shaping who we are!

-It is also my canvas where I showcase my carefully developed recipes and meticulously taken pictures interspersed with my food discoveries, stories and experiments, in short it is the space where all my three obsessions of writing, photography and food come together.
+Divine Taste is my blank canvas where I showcase my carefully developed recipes and meticulously taken pictures interspersed with my food discoveries, stories and experiments.
+In short it is the space where all my three obsessions of writing, photography and food come together.
 Recipes as old as the ones cooked by many generations in my family and those collected and experimented from my travels and interactions with people from different walks of life share space here.

 Want to know more?